mvolkmann/blog/src/dart.md

 `for`, `while`, and `do-while`.
 The condition specified in each of these must be an expression that evaluates to a `bool` value.
+The `for` and `while` loops are top-tested.
+They perform a test at the beginning of each iteration and so may not execute their bodies at all.
+The `do-while` loop is bottom-tested.
+It performs a test after each iteration and so will always execute the body at least once

 Here are examples of each: